Abdulhadi446/HTML-basics/README.md

 - Because the `Lesson 10/` folder is ignored by git, your local work won't be committed unless you remove it from `.gitignore` or explicitly add files with `git add -f`.

-- If you want, I can scaffold a starter `Lesson 10/` project for you (index + styles + sample images) and show how to commit it safely or keep it private.

 ## How to view the lessons

 - Open a lesson's `index.html` file in any modern browser (double-click or use the browser "Open File" feature).